milesspencer35/startup/README.md

 **Calls to third party endpoints** - Third party call to disify that verifies a entered email is valid.
 **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 Endpoints for counter and inventory list.
 **Frontend calls service endpoints** - Frontend calls in main.js, index.js, counter.js and inventoryList.js.

+## DB/Login deliverable

+For this deliverable I associate create login features.
+I stored items and counts in the database.

+- **MongoDB Atlas database created** - done!
+- **Stores data in MongoDB** - done!
+- **User registration** - Creates a new account in the database.
+- **existing user** - Can login in.
+Each users count is individually stored for them.
+- **Use MongoDB to store credentials** - Stores username, email, and encrypted password.
+- **Restricts functionality** - No functionally works if you aren't logged in.
+HTTPS requests won't work if not logged in.